Kissimmee, FL Solar Panels

 Florida Solar Incentives

-Note that the federal residential solar tax credit is no longer available for 2026 installations.
-If you lease solar through Palmetto’s LightReach program, Palmetto claims the commercial tax credit and passes savings to you through lower monthly payments.
+The federal 30% residential tax credit has been eliminated by the Big Beautiful Bill.
+With solar leasing through LightReach, Palmetto handles the commercial investment tax credit and passes savings to customers through lower monthly payments.

 | Incentive | Type | Description | Source |